mliew21396/remote-work/week-1/3-cli-exploration/README.md

 - Describe the computer environment

 ## Summary

-## WARNING: This challenge works best after you have cloned the phase-0-unit-1 repo to your computer.
-Skip this challenge and come back after you have done so.
+You may have already forgotten a bunch of what you learned in the first command line challenge, so here is the chance to refresh your understanding and practice using the more complicated commands.

 Most modern web-stack development occurs on operating systems that are modeled on or which use the paradigms of the Unix operating system.
 Invented in 1969